guzmanwolfrank/Python/Wolf Chart/readme.md

 ## Wolf Chart

-This program allows you to show stock prices
+This program allows you to show stock prices.